2016 Calendar of Programs and Events

 The Fells Historic Estate and Gardens

-Now open weekends and Monday holidays September 7 through October 14.
-Discover what life was like on a 20th century New Hampshire summer estate.
-Take an historic guided tour of the 22-room Colonial Revival Main House, explore the renowned gardens, build a fairy house in the children’s Fairy Village and experience the natural world on one of our scenic trails.
-Members visit free, nonmembers $10, discounts for seniors, students and families.
+Now open Saturday, Sunday and Monday Holidays, 10am-4pm, September 10 through October 10.
+Discover what life was like on an early 20th century New Hampshire summer estate.
+Take an historic guided tour of the 22-room Colonial Revival Main House, explore the renowned gardens, build a fairy house in the children’s Fairy Village and experience the natural world on an easy hike along one our scenic trails.
+Members free, nonmembers $10; discounts for seniors, students and families.

 Take a Child Outside Week